emanuelhuber/RGPR/README.md

 # [RGPR](http://emanuelhuber.github.io/RGPR): a free and open-source software package for ground-penetrating radar (GPR) data processing

+If you have any questions, comments or suggestions, feel free to contact me (in english, french or german): emanuel.huber@alumni.ethz.ch

 [RGPR](http://emanuelhuber.github.io/RGPR) is a free and open-source software package to read, export, analyse, process and visualise *ground-penetrating radar* (GPR) data.
 [RGPR](http://emanuelhuber.github.io/RGPR) is written in [R](https://cran.r-project.org/), a high-level  programming language for statistical computing and graphics that is freely available under the GNU General Public License and runs on Linux, Windows and MacOS.
 [R](https://cran.r-project.org/) is a interpreted scripting language (not compiled) in the same veine as python or matlab.

 [RGPR](http://emanuelhuber.github.io/RGPR) was initially developed to compensate for shortcomings of commercial GPR data processing applications.
 The  ultimate  goal  of  [RGPR](http://emanuelhuber.github.io/RGPR)  is  to  promote  GPR  related research   by   providing   access   to the flexible   and   rich   R environment.
-[RGPR](http://emanuelhuber.github.io/RGPR)    has    also    a    didactic    vocation    by encouraging  students  and   researchers  to  learn  about GPR  signal  processing  through  various  tutorials  available  on the [RGPR](http://emanuelhuber.github.io/RGPR) GitHub repository and the R documentation (http://emanuelhuber.github.io/RGPR).
+[RGPR](http://emanuelhuber.github.io/RGPR)    has    also    a    didactic    vocation    by encouraging  students  and   researchers  to  learn  about GPR  signal  processing  through  various  tutorials  available  on the [RGPR](http://emanuelhuber.github.io/RGPR) GitHub repository and the R documentation (companion website with tutorials: http://emanuelhuber.github.io/RGPR).

 ## Table of content